How to Negotiate Medical Bills in the USA (2026 Guide)

 Charity Care Programs

-Non-profit hospitals are legally required to provide financial assistance programs.
+Many nonprofit hospitals provide financial assistance programs.

 Interest-Free Payment Plans